Dynamsoft/barcode-reader-javascript-samples/hello-world/react/README.md

   dce: "https://cdn.jsdelivr.net/npm/dynamsoft-camera-enhancer@4.0.3/dist/",
 };

+/** LICENSE ALERT - README
+ * To use the library, you need to first specify a license key using the API "initLicense()" as shown below.
+ */

+LicenseManager.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9", true);

+/**
+ * You can visit https://www.dynamsoft.com/customer/license/trialLicense?utm_source=github&product=dbr&package=js to get your own trial license good for 30 days.
+ * Note that if you downloaded this sample from Dynamsoft while logged in, the above license key may already be your own 30-day trial license.
+ * For more information, see https://www.dynamsoft.com/barcode-reader/programming/javascript/user-guide/?ver=10.2.10&utm_source=github#specify-the-license or contact support@dynamsoft.com.
+ * LICENSE ALERT - THE END
+ */

-// Preload "BarcodeReader" module for reading barcodes.
+// Optional.
+Preload "BarcodeReader" module for reading barcodes.
 It will save time on the initial decoding by skipping the module loading.
 CoreModule.loadWasm(["DBR"]);
 ```